lukemurraynz/lukemurraynz.github.io/blog/2022-07-11-deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 ![Azure \[naming-tool\]](/uploads/azurenamingtoollogo.png "Azure [naming-tool]")

-This tool sitting in the [Microsoft/CloudAdoptionFramework](https://github.com/microsoft/CloudAdoptionFramework "Microsoft Cloud Adoption Framework for Azure") GitHub repository runs as a standalone Web _(.NET 6 Blazor application)_ application using stateless JSON files for its Configuration and offers users the ability to generate and customise their own [Microsoft Azure Naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming?WT.mc_id=AZ-MVP-5004796 "Define your naming convention") taking all the restrictions into account.
+This tool sitting in the [Azure Naming Tool](https://github.com/mspnp/AzureNamingTool) GitHub repository runs as a standalone Web _(.NET 6 Blazor application)_ application using stateless JSON files for its Configuration and offers users the ability to generate and customise their own [Microsoft Azure Naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming?WT.mc_id=AZ-MVP-5004796 "Define your naming convention") taking all the restrictions into account.
 In addition, Azure Naming Tool - also provides a Swagger API that can be used in your Infrastructure as Code deployments to generate the names of resources on the fly.

 ![Azure Naming Tool - Reference](/uploads/azurenamingtool_referencepage.png "Azure Naming Tool - Reference")

-This information is straight from the project [README.md](https://github.com/microsoft/CloudAdoptionFramework/blob/master/ready/AzNamingTool/README.md "Azure Naming Tool v2"):
+This information is straight from the project README.md:

 > **Project Components**
 >